Your guide to buying, selling and trading Komodo (KMD) in the US

 KMD is a private cryptocurrency used within the Komodo ecosystem.
 This infrastructure coin is required to use many of the features on the platform and can be used for private digital payments.
 For example, KMD is the base currency of the BarterDEX exchange, allowing it to be used as a gateway to other cryptocurrencies.

-If you’re considering buying KMD, you’ll need to take a wide range of factors into account to decide whether it represents a sound investment.
-You should consider the following issues:
+If you’re considering buying KMD, you’ll need to take into account a wide range of factors, including the following issues:

 - Coin availability.
 KMD has a total fixed supply of 200 million coins.
 In the Komodo ICO in 2016, 90 million of those coins were distributed to initial stakeholders, with 10 million kept aside for future development and marketing.